 Step 1.
 Open the PDF Flattening Tool

-Open PDFelement and import PDF file using the "Open files" button on the software's home page or simply by dragging a file icon into the interface.
+Open PDFelement and import your PDF file using the "Open files" button on the software's home page or simply by dragging a file icon into the interface.

 Step 2.
 Flatten PDF

 Under the "Tool" tab, you should be able to see a button called "Flatten File".
-Click on it.
+Click on it to proceed.

 And your PDF file will be flattened in a few seconds and the flattened PDF will be open as a new tab in PDFelement.
 As you can see, the previous PDF interactive and fillable forms are not fillable anymore now.